Ghost note: Vocal music

 In vocal music, especially in musical theater, a ghost note represents that the lyrics must be spoken rather than sung, retaining the marked rhythm but having indeterminate pitch.
-Notes with value less than a half note use an "X" instead of an oval as a note head.
+Notes with value less than a half note use a cross instead of an oval as a note head.
 Occasionally a half note or whole note is represented with an open diamond note head, often representing a scream or grunt.

 As an extreme example, the opening number of The Music Man, "Rock Island", is written almost exclusively in ghost notes.

 This notation may also indicate Sprechstimme or rapping.